Application Porting

 Recipe

-A recipe is how we call a software port on Redox, this section will explain the recipe configuration and things to consider.
+A recipe is how we call a software port on Redox, this section explain the recipe configuration and details to consider.

-Create a folder at cookbook/recipes/program-category with a file named as recipe.toml inside, we will edit this file to fit the program needs.
+Create a folder at cookbook/recipes/program-category with a file named as recipe.toml inside, we will modify this file to fit the program needs.

 cd ~/tryredox/redox